Tonfisk-se/tuna-service/README.md

   gathered data.
 * An AWS or GCP cluster where our service and database can be hosted.

+Oh, and one very important piece of this project is to come up with very, very cool names for our various repos/services.

 # Prerequisities

 What are the prerequisites for me to participate?